Chafirov/CRAPS-Kernel/README.md

 # CRAPS Kernel

-This repository holds the code for a CPU and OS kernel for a Nexys2 board.
+This repository holds the code for a CPU and OS kernel for a Nexys4 board.
+This project extends a the original one with adding :
+- A compatibility to the Nexys4 board
+- The possibility to use the rj45 port of the Nexys4 board for Ethernet communications

 ## What is it?

 This actually is several projects:
-- a CPU (called CRAPS), written in SHDL and VHDL;
+- a CPU (called CRAPS), written in VHDL;
 - a OS kernel that runs on it, written in a C subset;
 - a compiler to compile the C subset to CRAPS assembly;
 - a monitor/debugger for the CRAPS processor;